Natural Aloe Vera Mouthwash Recipe

 Baking soda:

-It has significant bactericidal activity against oral bacterias.
+It has significant bactericidal activity against oral bacteria.

 Xylitol: